2022–23 Big Ten Conference men's basketball season: NCAA Tournament

 The winner of the Big Ten Tournament, Purdue, received the conference's automatic bid to the NCAA tournament.
 Eight Big Ten teams received bids to the NCAA tournament, tied with the SEC for the most of any conference in the tournament.

 National Invitation Tournament

 Three Big Ten teams received invitations to the National Invitation Tournament.

+2023 NBA draft

+Eight Big Ten athletes were selected in the 2023 NBA draft..

+Pre-draft trades

+Prior to the draft, the following trades were made and resulted in exchanges of draft picks between teams.

+Post-draft trades

+Post-draft trades are made after the draft begins.
+These trades are usually not confirmed until the next day or after free agency officially begins.